-If your employer attempts to reduce your payment to the minimum wage level, this would constitute a breach of contract, and you could lodge a labour complaint.
+If your employer attempts to reduce your payment to the minimum wage level, this will constitute a breach of contract, and you could lodge a labour complaint.

-Article 5 of the new Ministerial Decree (No. 17 of 2020 Determining the Minimum Wage for Workers and Domestic Workers) states that your employer cannot use the new legislation as a justification to lower your salary and offer you conditions that are less favourable than the conditions in your existing contract.
+Article 5 of the new Ministerial Decree (No. 17 of 2020 Determining the Minimum Wage for Workers and Domestic Workers) states that your employer cannot use the new legislation to justify lowering your salary and offer you conditions that are less favourable than the conditions in your existing contract.

-What should I do if I am receiving less than the minimum wage after it comes to effect?
+What should I do if I receive less than the minimum wage?

-You could raise this with your employer, and/or notify the Ministry of Administrative Development, Labour and Social Affairs.
-You can submit a complaint at the Labour Relations Department in person, on the hotline 16008 or by email [email protected]
+You could raise this with your employer and/or notify the Ministry of Labour.
+You can submit a complaint at the Ministry in person, on the hotline 16008 or by email at [email protected]

 Minimum Wage in Qatar: FAQ For Employers